thriveweb/greatstart/content/pages/quality.md

 * NQS 4 - Staffing arrangements.
 * NQS 5 - Relationships with children.
 * NQS 6 - Collaborative partnerships with families and communities.
-* NQS 7 - Leadership and service management.
+* NQS 7 - Governance and Leadership.

 We are constantly seeking ways to improve our programs to ensure we deliver a quality of education that exceeds the standards and sets a benchmark for the industry.